The Velassi

 Is there a motor?

-For miscellaneous reasons, a lot of people are persuaded that there is a motor, but no...
-The big rear hub is a geared hub (8 speeds) and the front hub is a dynamo.
+For miscellaneous reasons, a lot of people were persuaded that on the Vélassi V1 there is a motor, but no… The big rear hub is a geared hub (8 speeds) and the front hub is a dynamo.
+There is though a mid-dribve motor on the Vélassi V2 but what people notice is the big battery…

 When I have time to answer, I just tell: I am the motor!